MeghanaM4/motivatelet/README.md

 # motivatelet
-a bookmarklet to motivate you to study for your exams
+a bookmarklet to motivate you to study for your AP physics exams